The manual listing was getting too long, so the reenacting/historical interest books now have their own web page.

 MG 3 Lafette Optics Manual (Large) - Modern Military Issue

-MG 1 / MG 3 Lafette Optics TDv 1240/034-13 - This March 1986 dated, military issue manual is referenced in the above Lafette manual
+MG 1 / MG 3 Lafette Optics TDv 1240/034-13

 40 pages, paperback.
 If you'd like to see a picture of the English version of the Battery Box label for the lighting accessory, click